BIBLIOGRAPHY

 Psychotherapy Networker, 34 (1), pp. 43-45, 60 (Jan-Feb 2010).

 Describes how therapists can utilize memory reconsolidation, the brain’s built-in process for actually unwiring and deleting an unwanted emotional response learned earlier in life.
 Read about how the steps of the process were first identified clinically in the development of Coherence Therapy in the early 1990s, and subsequently were discovered independently by neuroscientists using very different methods.
 A case example of Coherence Therapy illustrates the art that implements the science.
-Download reprint»
+Download»

 Unlocking the emotional brain: Finding the neural key to transformation